 ARE THEY SAFE FOR MY BIRD?
 HOW DO I CLEAN MY DUMMY EGGS?

 Dummy eggs are safe, non-toxic, unbreakable, and reusable.
 Most dummy eggs are solid polyurethane, an inert plastic that does not breakdown or dissolve.
 Duck and goose eggs are made of strong ceramic for outdoor use.
 (Do not use on newsprint).
 All of our eggs can be vigorously cleaned with detergent and bleach.
 They are safe to be placed in the dishwasher.
 Just be sure to rinse thoroughly.

-CAN I EXCHANGE EGGS FOR ANOTHER SIZE?
+CAN I RETURN OR EXCHANGE FOR ANOTHER SIZE?